Does Your Launch Need To Be So Stressful?

 Divide your project into different areas or domains — like advertising, affiliates, customer service, graphics, website, copy.

-Give them ownership of their part of the project and allow them to be the point person … This relieves a lot of running around like a chicken with your head cut off behavior.
+Give them ownership of their part of the project and allow them to be the point person … This will relieve a lot of running around like a chicken with your head cut off behavior.

 6. Avoid community emails that only cause confusion.